 Power

-Both the E100 and the V100 are low to medium powered tennis rackets so you will need good technique to get the most out of these rackets.
+Both rackets are low to medium powered so you will need good technique to get the most out of them.

-If you haven’t quite developed a full swing then the E100 will be your best option as it definitely is easier to generate power with this racket when compared with the V100.
+If you haven’t quite developed a full swing then the Ezone 100 will be your best option as its easier to generate power with this racket when compared with the Vcore 100.

 However, the difference in terms of power isn’t huge as both rackets offer easy access to power and spin.